-All investments in U.S. Treasury bills are stated at fair value.
+All investments in U.S. Treasury bills at December 31, 2019 were stated at fair value.
 Fair value is determined using quoted market prices for which all significant inputs are observable, directly or indirectly.
 All realized and unrealized gains and losses are reported directly in the accompany statement of activities.